WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 #### Cupholders

+> TODO: insert a picture of the cupholder

 Both 8020 and TNutz sell nylon cupholders that can be attached to the [Roll-In Connectors](#roll-in-connectors).
 You can combine these to make easily adjustable cupholders to hold your drinks away from the table so you're less likely to spill drinks onto your games or tabletop.

 Here's a few Cupholder options: